designsbysm-archive/Apple-Mail-TOC-Parser/README.md

 This repository contains a small Objective-C Parser Class for the table_of_contents files found in Apple Mail mailboxes exports.
-This was written just for fun, it is mainly for the curious, although it could be useful for reading huge mailboxes.
+This was written just for fun, it is mainly for the curious, although it could be useful for handling huge mailboxes.
 An example App Xcode target is included in the project.

 Usage :